scholarsportal/makecsv/README.md

 python3 makeCSV.py
 ```

-If you do not have python3 on your machine, download one of the packaged files for Mac or Windows under the /dist folder.
+If you don't have python3 on your machine, use one of the packaged files for Mac or Windows under the /dist folder.
+[You can download the latest package here](https://github.com/scholarsportal/makecsv/tags).

 These self contained files were generated using PyInstaller:

 ```
 pyinstaller --onefile makeCSV.py